Author(s): Raudonyte, Ieva

 Pages: 8 p.

-Although the number of countries conducting large-scale assessments has increased significantly over the past two decades, this has not necessarily led to the effective use of learning assessment data in policy-making and planning.
-To better understand the reasons for this, the UNESCO International Institute for Educational Planning (IIEP) conducted a qualitative study in six sub-Saharan African countries that explored both how they use learning data in the education planning cycle and what influences their use.
-The study examines the use of data generated by national, regional, and international large-scale assessments as well as citizen-led assessments.
-When relevant, it also explores how it articulates with the use of other data, such as examination results.
+Although the number of countries conducting large-scale assessments has significantly increased over the past two decades, this has not necessarily led to the effective use of learning assessment data in policy-making and planning.
+To better understand the reasons for this, the UNESCO International Institute for Educational Planning (IIEP) conducted a qualitative study in six sub-Saharan African countries that explored both how they use learning data in the education planning cycle and what influences the use of learning data.
+IIEP’s research team conducted an in-depth case study in Guinea, carrying out data collection in 2018-2019.
+A number of interviews took place, as well as observations and focus group discussions with actors involved in the production and use of learning data at central and deconcentrated administrative levels.
+These were complemented by documentary analysis.
+Drawing from the research data, this policy brief explores the main lessons for national policy-makers and planners, as well as international actors.